Short answer: 1 May 2026.

 - Longer wait times (courts are already backlogged)

-- Higher costs (legal fees could hit £1,000+ per case)
+- Higher costs (legal fees could hit £1,000+ per case, depending on complexity)

 Pro tip: Start documenting everything now.
 Good records = stronger cases.